 Kentucky Down Under is conveniently located right off of I-65, making it super accessible and the perfect stop on any road trip.
 Plus, there’s a hung billboard beside the visitor center – you actually can’t miss it.
 You’ll park in front of the blue visitor center and head on in!

 Kentucky Down Under is open from 9AM-4PM daily, with the last tickets sold at 2PM.
 They’re pretty close to where the time zone changes, so you should note they are in the central time zone.
 Ticket prices range a bit, costing $25.95 for adults, $15.95 for kids, and $19.95 for seniors, military, college students, first responders, and CDL holders.
 AAA members can also get 10% off.
+Take a peek on Groupon to see if KDU has any ticket deals going on!
 There are a few optional additional charges for feeding animals ($1 per exhibit), gem mining, and food at the Outback Cafe.

-Getting around inside Kentucky Down Under is easy, as the trails are well laid out.
+The trails are laid out well, so getting around inside Kentucky Down Under is easy.
 You can also rent golf carts to get around, which I recommend doing on days where the weather might not be ideal.
-You will definitely want to wear shoes that you don’t mind getting dirty, as you’ll be walking through animal habitats and an active cave.
+You’ll definitely want to wear shoes that you don’t mind getting dirty, as you’ll walk through animal habitats and an active cave.

 This visit was the first time I’d been to Kentucky Down Under since I was a little girl and it was even more magical than I remembered!
 I am absolutely planning on visiting again in very soon and cannot recommend visiting enough.
 The staff is so kind and truly care about the animals, the animals are all incredible, and the campus is gorgeous.
 You should definitely make visiting Kentucky Down Under a priority!

 PS: Want to see even more animals?
 Check out my posts on the Cincinnati Zoo and Disney’s Animal Kingdom!